Product Taxonomy Automation

 Just as with Google’s native ads, standardizing your product categories on Facebook can help you see a higher ROI with Facebook ads.
 By using correct product categories for your listings, you can make sure that your ads reach the right audience.
 This way, you can create more effective ad campaigns, improve visibility, and increase your reach.

-Why Should I Categorize My Products?
+Why Should I Categorize My Products for my store or marketplace?

 • Reducing the amount of clicks and time consumers spend looking for a product

-• Improving SEO and organic traffic
+• Improving on site SEO and organic traffic

 Reduce Clicks Required to Find Relevant Products